 TGbe editor: Please update the paragraphs in this subclause as shown below:

-An MLD that implements WNM sleep mode shall indicate its capability by setting the WNM Sleep Mode field to 1 in the Extended Capabilities element that is transmitted by its affiliated STAs.[4114]
+An MLD that implements WNM sleep mode shall indicate its capability by setting the WNM Sleep Mode field to 1 in the Extended Capabilities element that is transmitted by its affiliated STAs.
+All STAs affiliated with an MLD shall advertise the same WNM Sleep Mode capability.[4114]

 A STA affiliated with a non-AP MLD may transmit a WNM Sleep Mode Request frame (see 9.6.13.19 (WNM Sleep Mode Request frame format)) to an AP affiliated with an AP MLD that has indicated support for WNM sleep mode capability.

-[4114]All STAs affiliated with an MLD shall advertise the same WNM Sleep Mode capability.
+[4114]

-An AP affiliated with an MLD shall send a WNM Sleep Mode Response frame in response to a WNM Sleep Mode Request frame received from a STA [4468]of a non-AP MLD.
-An AP affiliated with an MLD may send this frame without solicitation upon the AP MLD’s deletion of all traffic filter sets established according to the traffic filtering agreement between the AP MLD and the non-AP MLD (see 9.6.13.20 (WNM Sleep Mode Response frame format)).
+An AP affiliated with an AP MLD shall send a WNM Sleep Mode Response frame in response to a WNM Sleep Mode Request frame received from a STA [4468]affiliated with a non-AP MLD.
+An AP affiliated with an AP MLD may send this frame without solicitation upon the AP MLD’s deletion of all traffic filter sets established according to the traffic filtering agreement between the AP MLD and the non-AP MLD (see 9.6.13.20 (WNM Sleep Mode Response frame format)).

 The WNM sleep state is maintained at the MLD level and WNM sleep mode procedures defined in 11.2.3 (Power management in a non-DMG infrastructure network) and 11.2.3.16 (WNM sleep mode) are performed at the MLD level and apply to all the STAs affiliated with the MLD.